Published Oct 14, 2024

 Targeted Release: We will begin rolling out late October 2024 and expect to complete by late October 2024.

-General Availability (Worldwide): We will begin rolling out mid-November 2024 and expect to complete by mid-November 2024.
+General Availability (Worldwide): We will begin rolling out mid-November 2024 and expect to complete by mid-December 2024 (previously mid-November).

 How this will affect your organization: